acumos/acumos-java-client/docs/onboarding-java-guide.rst

 Changes in application.properties file

-1. Pass the model file name
+1. Pass the model file name.
 2. Model Type - H/G/S  (H for H2O model, G for Generic java model, S for Java Spark)
 3.	push_url – respective url on which user wants to onboard the model
 4.	auth_url – auth url for jwt token authentication